orbeon/orbeon-forms-doc/Installation-~-Configuration-Properties-~-General-Properties.md

 - Your network setup requires you to go through a proxy.
 - You would like see what goes through HTTP by using a tool that acts as an HTTP proxy, such as [Charles](http://blog.orbeon.com/2013/04/let-charles-help-you-monitor-http.html).

-To connect to the proxy over HTTPS, instead of HTTP which is the default, set the `oxf.http.proxy.use-ssl` property to true.
+To connect to the proxy over HTTPS, instead of HTTP which is the default, set the `oxf.http.proxy.use-ssl` property to `true`.

 [SINCE Orbeon Forms 4.6]